ProFL: Performative Robust Optimal Federated Learning: System Model

-Consider a set of clients $\mathcal{V} = \{1, \ldots , N\}$ collaboratively training an FL model $\theta \in \Theta \subset \mathbb{R}^d$ without sharing their local data.
-Here, $\Theta$ is a compact set (closed and bounded), and $d$ represents the model's dimension.
-Let $\mathcal{Z}$ denote the sample space.
-Throughout training\footnote{One can also interpret training as retraining or fine-tuning of models after deployment.}, each client interacts with the local model, causing its data to evolve based on the perceived model.
-Such model-induced data distributions, studied in PP \citep{perdomo2020performative}, are characterized by a \textit{performative distribution map} $D_i: \Theta \to \mathcal{P}(\mathcal{Z})$.
+Consider a set of clients $\mathcal{V} = \{1, \ldots , N\}$ collaboratively training an FL model $\theta$ without sharing their local data.
+Such model-induced data distributions, introduced in PP \cite{perdomo2020performative}, are characterized by a \textit{performative distribution map} $D_i: \Theta \to \mathcal{P}(\mathcal{Z})$.
 Specifically, deploying model $\theta$ at client $i$ results in data following distribution $D_i(\theta)$.
+The distribution map \( D_i(\cdot) \) can vary across clients, resulting in data heterogeneity in the federated learning system.
 The goal is to train a global model that minimizes the total loss across all clients: